Mr-vero/AutoTranslate/README.md

 # AutoTranslate - Seamless Website Translation

 Welcome to AutoTranslate, a versatile JavaScript module designed for seamless and high-quality auto-translation of entire websites.
-Our module seamlessly integrates with SeamlessM4T, a unified translation model that facilitates effortless communication across diverse linguistic communities.
+This module seamlessly integrates with SeamlessM4T, a unified translation model that facilitates effortless communication across diverse linguistic communities.
 Say goodbye to the complexities of setup and external localization files – AutoTranslate makes website translation a breeze.

 ## Features